echeran/smile-of-murugan/webbook/chapter20.md

 However, according to some, S. Vaitheeswaran is *the* best of all the lot.

-S. Vaitheeswaran's experimental trifle (published in *Națai,* 1969,4) is reproduced on the following page.
+S. Vaitheeswaran's experimental trifle (published in *Naṭai,* 1969,4) is reproduced on the following page.
 The text says:

 > DESIRE \